What Is the Difference between Aneroid and Digital Sphygmomanometer?

 The digital sphygmomanometer is another type of bp apparatus aneroid that is becoming more popular.
 This handheld device features a wrist cuff and an electronic pressure gauge.
 These devices can be used in hospitals and at home, making them perfect for physicians and patients.

-If you want to know about the difference between aneroid and digital sphygmomanometer, continue reading.
+If you want to know about the difference between an aneroid and a digital sphygmomanometer, continue reading.

 What Is An Aneroid Sphygmomanometer?